-We don't live in "society" in the abstract, of course, but in a particular society with particular characteristics and a specific history.
 What kind of society do we live in?
 What are its distinctive characteristics and problems?
 Where is it headed?
-Sociological analyses illuminate the effects of social interactions, structures, institutions, and processes on the character and quality of our lives.
-As part of a liberal arts education, sociology offers theories and research relevant to our ability both to make sense of our circumstances as individuals in contemporary society, and to act efficaciously and constructively in shaping the modern world.
+Sociology illuminates the effects of social interactions, structures, institutions and processes on the character and quality of our lives.
+As part of a liberal arts education at New College, our Sociology AOC offers theories and research relevant to our ability both to make sense of our circumstances as individuals in contemporary society, and to act efficaciously and constructively in shaping the modern world.

 Our AOC is distinctive because we don’t limit sociology students to what comes out of a textbook or to only covering a few key topics in the field.
 Instead, our students are challenged to read the original works of different scholars and then dissect the content and methodology.
 This allows them to dig into immigration, the history of the labor union and the experiences of workers in the hotel industry, migrant workers, refugee women in the Middle East and Africa, and more.